-The ADE7566/ADE7569 provide the period or frequency measurement of the line.
-The period or frequency measurement is selected by clearing or setting FREQSEL bit in the MODE2 Register (0x0C).
-The period/frequency register, PER\FREQ Register (0x0A), is an unsigned 16-bit register that is updated every period.
-If LPF1 is enabled, a settling time of 1.8 sec is associated with this filter before the measurement is stable.
+The ADE7518 provides the period or frequency measurement of the line.
+The period or frequency measurement is selected by clearing or setting the FREQSEL bit in the MODE2 register (0x0C).
+The period/frequency register, PER_FREQ register (0x0A), is an unsigned 16-bit register that is updated every period.
+If LPF1 is enabled, a settling time of 1.8 seconds is associated with this filter before the measurement is stable.

-When the period measurement is selected, the measurement has a 2.44 $\mu$ s/LSB (MCLK/10) when MCLK = 4.096 MHz, which represents 0.014% when the line frequency is 60 Hz.
+When the period measurement is selected, the measurement has a 2.44 μ s/LSB (4.096 MHz/10) resolution, which represents 0.014% when the line frequency is 60 Hz.
 When the line frequency is 60 Hz, the value of the period register is approximately 0d6827.
 The length of the register enables the measurement of line frequencies as low as 12.5 Hz.
-The period register is stable at $\pm 1$ LSB when the line is established and the measurement does not change.
+The period register is stable at ± 1 LSB when the line is established and the measurement does not change.

-When the frequency measurement is selected, the measurement has a 0.0625 Hz/LSB resolution when MCLK = 4.096 MHz, which represents 0.104% when the line frequency is 60 Hz.
-When the line frequency is 60 Hz, the value of the frequency register is 0d960.
-The frequency register is stable at $\pm 4$ LSB when the line is established and the measurement does not change.
+When the frequency measurement is selected, the measurement has a 0.0625~Hz/LSB resolution when MCLK = 4.096~MHz, which represents 0.104% when the line frequency is 60~Hz.
+When the line frequency is 60~Hz, the value of the frequency register is 0.04960.
+The frequency register is stable at $\pm 4~LSB$ when the line is established and the measurement does not change.

-Line Voltage Sag Detection
+Line Voltage SAG Detection

-In addition to the detection of the loss of the line voltage signal (zero crossing), the ADE7566/ADE7569 can also be programmed to detect when the absolute value of the line voltage drops below a certain peak value for a number of line cycles.
+In addition to detection of the loss of the line voltage signal (zero crossing), the ADE7518 can also be programmed to detect when the absolute value of the line voltage drops below a certain peak value for a number of line cycles.
 This condition is illustrated in Figure 44.